 Making or purchasing a nutrient-rich mix of vegan organic fertilizers to help your garden thrive is a simple and sustainable way to enrich your soil without compromising your ethics.

-I’ve organized this list of veganic fertilizers into the following categories:
+This list is divided into the following categories:

-- Ready made (those that you can find in your local store or online)
+- Ready-made (those you can find in your local store or online)

 - Low cost (cover crops, Epsom salts, etc., that require a small purchase, but are worth the output)